-Star Quest is a mobile application that gamifies the goal tracking process.
-It turns unmotivating tasks and chores into fun and engaging activities that children enjoy doing through rewards, quests, and level upgrades.
+Star Quest is a mobile application that gamifies everyday activies.
+It turns unmotivating daily tasks into fun and engaging activities that children enjoy doing through rewards, quests, and level upgrades.

 I worked on the Star Quest project while studying at Cornell Tech's startup studio with a team of Cornell Tech students.